groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/ebook.md

 ## About eBook file formats

 eBook files are electronic files that can be opened on digital devices known as eReaders.
-An eReader can be any device such as a computer, a tablet or a smartphone.
+An eReader can be any device such as a computer, a tablet, or a smartphone.
 The most popular eBook file format is the XML-based ePub.
 An eBook can contain different types of content such as text, images, and video.
-Common eBook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0) and Mobi (MobiPocket eBook File).
+Common eBook file extensions and their file formats include EPUB (electronic publication), FB2 (FictionBook 2.0), and Mobi (MobiPocket eBook File).

 ## Supported eBook file conversions